JasmineRuixiang/jasmineruixiang.github.io/_posts/2025-08-25-Constraint-Learning.md

 <div class="caption">
     Adapted from Fig.2c and Fig.2d in {% cite Sadtler2014 %}.
 </div>

+Note that the asterisks in the above represent the time point/bin corresponding to __maximal__ amount of learning.
+In real case, for each time bin the authors would pinpoint the end points for the learning vectors (for calculations in details, please refer to the METHODS section of the paper), and compute the amount of learning correspondingly (the red and blue learning vectors might end in different positions with a diferent set of relative acquisition time and success rate up to that time bin).

 The amount of learning for all sessions was presented above in the right pannel.
 Notice that a value of 1 indicates "complete" learning of the new relationship between the required neural co-modulation and cursor kinematics, reverting to the performance level of the intuitive control, while 0 indicates no learning.
 The authors did observe that there's significant amount of learning for within-manifold perturbations than outside-manifold perturbation.
 To see changes in success rates and acquisition time during perturbation blocks, instead of a single metric $$L$$ as shown above, the authors also plotted them separately as below: